 - Appendix 6: Referring Human Ethics Applications to a Health and Disability Committee

 Requirements for an Application Within the School of Computing & Mathematical Sciences

 The School has instituted a short-form preliminary application process, which for standard procedures will often be sufficient to gain ethical approval.
 The Preliminary Ethics Application Form is a fillable PDF, which should be downloaded and then completed using appropriate PDF-handling software.
 This form should then be emailed to:

-In some cases it will be appropriate to include the Research Consent/Participant information Form with this preliminary application.
-You should expect an initial response to your on-line pre-application within 2-3 days.
+In almost all cases it will be appropriate to include the Research Consent/Participant information Form with this preliminary application.
+You should expect an initial response to your on-line pre-application within 7 days.

 The response to your application will be either (a) approval to proceed, (b) a request for additional information, or (c) a requirement to complete a full application as follows.